liscovich/functional-specs/popper_functional_specs.md

 After clicking Submit, the ajax window disappears and the user sees an updated version of **Experiment Library** with additions to the List of Experiments as applicable.

 If the user enters an invalid username and/or password, the ajax window shakes from left to right and the message "Invalid user name or password" is displayed at the top of the popup, between "Sign In with GitHub" and the "GitHub username" field.
 If the user clicks on "Forgot your GitHub password?", a new tab opens to https://github.com/sessions/forgot_password and the user completes the password retrieval process through the GitHub website.

-##5.
-Header and Footer

-The Header of **Experiment Library** is identical to the Header found on the **Landing Page**, except for two main differences.
-First, the link "Our Story" is replaced by a link to **Dashboard**.
-Second, the user sees something different in the top navigation bar depending on whether the user is logged in.
-A logged-in user will see the email address of the logged-in account with a down-cursor.
-Clicking on the down-cursor displays the following options: Dashboard, Profile, Log Out. **Dashboard** and **Profile** are separate pages and will be described later.
-Log Off signs the user off Popper and brings the user back to the **Landing Page**.
-A message telling the user that Log Out has been completed is *not* necessary.

-The Footer of **Experiment Library** is exactly the same as the Footer described on the **Landing Page**.

 #Dashboard